Borzar/crud-react-hook-form/README.md

-## Crud operations with TypeScript
+## CRUD operations with TypeScript
 just a simple crud operations